 On this July 4th, let’s all try to celebrate our freedom from unnecessary injuries due to the potentially hazardous effects of firecrackers.
 Here are some sensible suggestions for fireworks safety on Independence Day.

 Independence Day (July 4th) has been a federal holiday since 1941.
-This year will be 241st anniversary of celebrating this nation’s independence from the British Empire.
-(That’s why after 200 years, we finally lost that silly accent.)
-July 4th is commonly commemorated with parades, picnics, barbecues, carnivals, and other festive events.
+On this annual celebration of this nation’s independence from the British Empire, July 4th is commonly commemorated with parades, picnics, barbecues, carnivals, and other festive events.